mczhuge/NLSOM/README.md

     </p>
      <p>
         <ul>
-            <li><b> Limitation:</b>  The current GitHub version of NLSOM is in its preliminary stages and has limitations: 1) unstable performance due to prompt reliance, 2) Mindstorm process is not very stable, and 3) the reward mechanism was not utilized for RL training.
+            <li><b> Limitation:</b>  The current GitHub version of NLSOM is in its preliminary stages and has limitations: 1) unstable performance due to prompt reliance, 2) Mindstorm process is not very stable (can solve by re-desgin the langchain's chat agent), and 3) the reward mechanism was not utilized for RL training.
             </li>
         </ul>
     </p>